celo-org/docs/docs/learn/topology-of-a-celo-network.md

+---
+title: Celo Network Topology
+description: Overview of the Celo Network topology including validators, full nodes, light clients, and wallets.
+---

 # Topology of a Celo Network

+Overview of the Celo Network topology including validators, full nodes, light clients, and wallets.

+## What is the Celo Network Topology?

 The topology of a Celo network consists of machines running the Celo blockchain software in several distinct configurations: